What’s next for cellulosic biofuels and the D3 RIN? – Part 1, The Market That Fizzled

 The “normal” way to comply with an RFS biofuel volume mandate is to either produce your assigned quota of that biofuel or buy a RIN credit, which in this case is a D3 RIN (RIN credits come in different categories for different biofuels, and D3 is the name of the RIN applicable to cellulosic biofuels).

-This system has proven to work very will except in the case of cellulosic biofuel which, for several reasons (technical, economic, and political), fizzled, and the cellulosic waiver credit was called in from the bullpen as a workaround.
+This system has proven to work very will except in the case of cellulosic biofuel which, for several reasons (technical, economic, and political), fizzled.
+Virtually no cellulosic biofuel was produced, and the cellulosic waiver credit was used as a workaround.

 How does the workaround work?